 ES refers to the Extended Surround or center surround channel capability of DTS Digital Surround technology.
-This option is only available for 6.x channel layouts and cannot be used in conjunction with surround channels by +/- 45 degrees prior to the addition of the center surround channel.
+This option is only available for 6.x channel layouts and cannot be used in conjunction with ES Pre-Mixed.
+Selecting ES Phase Shift performs phase shifting of left and right surround channels by +/- 45 degrees prior to the addition of the center surround channel.
 The ES Phase Shift option can only be selected for stream types other than DTS-HD Master Audio.